 3.4 Study Tool

-The researcher used a tool had been designed by (Abd-Elkhalick, et al, 2015).
-In his study, Development and Large-Scale Validation of an Instrument to Assess Arabic-Speaking Students'Attitudes Toward Science.
-The study tool consists of two sections, the first part contains the information of students (date, school name, grade, age, gender, place of residence, educational attainment of the parent, educational attainment of the birth).
-The second part contains of 43 items, which discussed the students attitudes toward science.
+The researcher used a tool designed by Abd-Elkhalick, et al in his study, Development and Large-Scale Validation of an Instrument to Assess Arabic-Speaking Students’ Attitudes Toward Science (2015).
+The study tool consists of two sections.
+The first part contains information about the students (date, school name, grade, age, gender, place of residence, parents’ educational attainment, educational attainment of the birth).
+The second part contains 43 items that examine students’ attitudes toward science.

 3.5 Study procedures

-The researcher has selected the previous literature to use it in establishing the theoretical framework of the study, then she has selected the right tool and methodology for the study.
-Whereas, Previous studies have helped the researcher identify the aspects and questions that she will work on.
-The researcher has adopted the right tool that both she and her supervisors agreed for, then she worked on the selection of sample study from primary schools and secondary schools in East Jerusalem and she applied the tool on the individuals of the study sample.
+The researcher selected previous literature to establish the theoretical framework of the study, then selected the right tool and methodology for the study.
+Previous studies helped the researcher to identify the aspects and questions that she will work on.
+The researcher adopted the tool that she and her supervisors agreed on, then selected the study sample from primary and secondary schools in East Jerusalem, applying the tool to the individuals in the study sample.

-The researcher applied the tool to the sample of the study.
-The researcher found that the number of valid questionnaires that undergo the statistical analysis is (1200)questionnaire.
+The researcher applied the tool to the study sample and found a total of 1,200 valid questionnaires to undergo statistical analysis.

 3.6 Statistical Processing

-The validity of the collected questionnaires was verified for the analysis, they were coded in order to input the data to the computer to perform the appropriate Statistical Processing, and analyze the data according to the survey questions.
-The data were processed by calculating the arithmetic averages, the standard deviations for each item, (T-test), one-way ANOVA, Pearson correlation coefficient, and Cronbach Alpha stability equation using Statistical Package for Social Sciences (SPSS).
+The validity of the collected questionnaires was verified for the analysis, and they were coded in order to enter the data into the computer, perform the appropriate Statistical Processing and analyze the data according to the survey questions.
+The data was processed by calculating the arithmetic averages, the standard deviations for each item, (T-test), one-way ANOVA, Pearson correlation coefficient, and Cronbach Alpha stability equation using Statistical Package for Social Sciences (SPSS).

 4: Findings